SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 The JSON objects within the `verifiableCredential` list are the full signed JSON structures (including the "proof" section) as individually created in the previous steps.
 They are omitted and replaced by placeholders here for readability.
 Please note, there is a missmatch between Gaia-X official documentation and  implementation of GXDCH Compliance Service for Tagus release.
 According to [Gaia-X specification](https://gaia-x.gitlab.io/policy-rules-committee/compliance-document/Process/) Compliance Service requires a [W3C Verifiable Presentation](https://www.w3.org/TR/vc-data-model/#dfn-verifiable-presentations) as input.
-A Verifiable Presentation is a set of Verifiable Credentials, whose auhtorsip can be cryptographically verified.
+A Verifiable Presentation is a set of Verifiable Credentials, whose authorship can be cryptographically verified.
 I.e. each Verifiable Presenation MUST contain at least one "proof" section.
 In constrast to that, Compliance Service accepts Verifiable Presentations without "proof" section, which is just a presenation according to W3C Verifiable Standard 1.1.
 This missmatch was already [reported](https://gitlab.com/gaia-x/technical-committee/identity-credentials-and-access-management-working-group/icam/-/issues/72) by community.

 We simply send this request body to `https://compliance.lab.gaia-x.eu/v1-staging/api/credential-offers` and as a response we receive yet another Verifiable Credential, assumed that the Gaia-X Compliance Service can successfully validate the signature of each individual credential contained in the Verifiable Presentation.